zogar1993/jsonkraken/README.md

 and that would make JSONKraken slightly more complex than intended.
 This simple yet standard formatting should suffice.
-- For your peace of mind, validations are not performed when not necessary (like circular reference check on construction or type check on deserialization)
+- For your peace of mind, validations are not performed when not necessary (like circular reference check on construction or type check on deserialization).

 ## Change Log